 What is my blogging philosophy?

 I have never accepted advertising on my blog, and I have never accepted a sponsored post (paid content).
 However, I have received complimentary travel experiences, including hotel stays and tours, in exchange for promotion on my blog and social media channels.
 I will only partner with brands that I have already used or would use during the normal course of my life and travels – not just because they’re offering me a “freebie.”
-My reviews are completely honest and not influenced by others in any way.
+My reviews are completely honest and not influenced by these companies in any way.
+(Read more about my policies.)

 Please feel free to contact me with any questions or opportunities to collaborate.
 Thanks for reading and happy traveling!